 a 14 CFR 121.
 Before Mar.
 20, 1997, 14 CFR 121 applied only to aircraft with more than 30 seats or a maximum payload capacity of more than 7,500 pounds.
 Since Mar.
 20, 1997, 14 CFR 121 includes aircraft with 10 or more seats that formerly operated under 14 CFR 135.
 This change makes it difficult to compare pre-1997 data with more recent data.

 b First phase of operation is the phase of flight in which the first occurrence leading to the accident happened.

-c Other/not reported numbers for 2001 are unusually high because of the incidents occurring on September 11.
+c Cruise (in-flight) numbers for 2001 are unusually high because of the incidents occurring on September 11.